 Some research indicates that dysfunctions in the connections between portions of the prefrontal cortex connected to the hypothalamus and amygdala are linked to depressive disorders, as well as other neurobehavioral issues.
 Transcranial magnetic stimulation works by targeting the dorsolateral prefrontal cortex (DLPFC), ‘normalizing’ the activity of the connections between the DLPFC and the hypothalamus, and the amygdala and the DLPFC.

 Other research indicates that another reason for depression is a problem in the facilitation of monoaminergic neurotransmission.
-Monoamine neurotransmitters are chemicals in the brain that are often linked to reward and mood, such as serotonin, dopamine, and epinephrine (adrenaline).
-Antidepressant medication works to inhibit the reuptake of these neurotransmitters yet may fail for one reason or another (genetic differences make certain individuals more or less susceptible to certain medication, ever after trying several different types).
+Monoamine neurotransmitters are chemicals in the brain that are often linked to reward and moods, such as serotonin, dopamine, and epinephrine (adrenaline).
+The antidepressant medication works to inhibit the reuptake of these neurotransmitters yet may fail for one reason or another (genetic differences make certain individuals more or less susceptible to certain medication, even after trying several different types).
 TMS therapy may positively affect the availability of these neurotransmitters, thereby reducing depressive symptoms.

 Either way, transcranial magnetic stimulation has proven effective particularly in the treatment of treatment-resistant depression, diagnosed in patients who have tried at least four different antidepressant drugs from two different types of antidepressants (two kinds of SSRIs and two kinds of SNRIs, for example).

 Why TMS is an Alternative Treatment